2021 Checklist to Protecting Traffic & Rankings During a Website Redesign!

 Depending on the amount of planning you and your team put into the process, it can either be a relatively painless endeavor or a gut wrenching nightmare costing your company thousands of dollars or more in downtime, lost rankings, or other issues.

 Consider this article direct research from the school of hard knocks that our staff and members have learned through experience.
 Over the years, the following tips have surfaced as things you need to think about before, during and after a website redesign.
 No one is perfect and even the best plans can have holes in them.
-Do yourself a favor - learn from our mistakes and use the following 4 step checklist to greatly improve your odds of getting through this process unscathed.
+Do yourself a favor - learn from our mistakes and use the following 4-step process to greatly improve your odds of getting through this process unscathed.

 Step 1.
 Get Baseline Snapshots & Site Backup